 Michael D. Levelle

 A lawyer in Oregon for more than 27 years, Michael recently joined Catalyst Law as Of Counsel after 16 years with an established firm in downtown Portland.
-His practice includes complex estate planning, estate and trust administration, guardianships and conservatorships, general business, as well as litigation and dispute resolution involving his areas of practice.
+His practice includes complex estate planning, estate and trust administration, guardianships and conservatorships, general business, as well as litigation and alternative dispute resolution involving his areas of practice.

 Michael is an experienced mediator focusing on resolving contested matters involving his areas of practice — assisting the parties to share their concerns, understand each others’ point of view, and find common ground to preserve and mend valuable relationships.